Skip to content

 Bridge River Recreation Site

-The Gun Creek campground is on the Carpenter Reservoir, which is part of BC Hydro's Bridge River hydroelectric system.
+The Gun Creek campground is on the Carpenter Reservoir, part of our Bridge River hydroelectric system.

 Surrounded by spectacular mountain scenery, the rustic Gun Creek Campground is an attractive destination, and a popular stop for those on a driving tour of the Duffey Lake and Hurley Roads or while visiting the Gold Bridge area.
 The campground is also a 20-minute drive from Tyax Wilderness Resort and access to a world-class mountain biking trail network.